-The following discussion of the operating results, corporate activities and financial condition of EMC Metals Corp. (hereinafter referred to as "we", "us", "EMC", or the "Company") and its subsidiaries provides an analysis of the operating and financial results between March 31, 2012 and June 30, 2012 and a comparison of the material changes in our results of operations and financial condition between the three-month period ended June 30, 2012.
+The following discussion of the operating results, corporate activities and financial condition of EMC Metals Corp. (hereinafter referred to as "we", "us", "EMC", or the "Company") and its subsidiaries provides an analysis of the operating and financial results between June 30, 2012 and September 30, 2012 and a comparison of the material changes in our results of operations and financial condition between the three-month period ended September 30, 2011 and the three-month period ended September 30, 2012.
 This discussion should be read in conjunction with Management's Discussion and Analysis of Financial Condition and Results of Operations included in our Annual Report on Form 10-K for the year ended December 31, 2011.